 Webinars – taking and asking questions – learning in partnership.

-The RCN and RCNi offer a raft of e-learning resources to support your revalidation and also link through to their organisations as well.
-See: Revalidation.
+The RCN and RCNi also offer e-learning resources to support your revalidation.

 Here are a few other suggestions on the learning that you can use towards your CPD:

 - how to use equipment required for Covid patients

 - what did you have to learn if redeployed to an unfamiliar area